 Vienna never rebelled in the same way that, for example, France did.
 Nevertheless, the disturbances provoked some political change and liberalisation.
 For example, Ferdinand abdicated in favour of his young nephew, Franz Joseph.

-But the counter-revolutionary efforts of the Habsburg authorities did not put an end to nationalist and liberal sentiments across their territories.
+The counter-revolutionary efforts of the Habsburg authorities did not, however, put an end to nationalist and liberal sentiments across their territories.

 Events continued to chip away at the Habsburg map.
 For example, the Austro-Prussian war of 1866 led to the Venetian lands switching to Italian rule.
 And the Hungarians were never truly happy with the state of their relationship with their rulers in Vienna.

 This change effectively split the empire into two semi-independent halves: the Kingdom of Hungary and the Austrian Empire.
 Hungary got back its parliament and authority over most internal affairs, but Franz Joseph remained head of state.
 So he was Emperor of Austria and King of Hungary.